williamkodi/BluetoothSample.WPF/README.md

 #CheckDeviceConnection()
 - As DeviceConnection is execute on demand when the user wants to connect, this method runs o a thread that keeps monitoring the status of the connection, updating CheckConnection and allowing SendAsync to avoid errors.

-any question or recomendation feel free to write me to: williamkodi@gmail.com
+Any question or recomendation feel free to write me to: williamkodi@gmail.com